AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 * Issue 2 & 3.
 Both of them are related to insufficient control of application flow.
 Depending on stack trace, stack depth and its type, the creation of `Exception` instance is expensive.
 In an environment where they're constantly created in order to control the application flow, the affection on performance (CPU, Heap and, as a result, GC) is inevitable.
 As an alternative, we should replace the signature to use `boolean` variable.

 ![img_6.png](img_6.png)
-## 1.2 CPU analysis - side-effects
+## 1.2 CPU analysis - side effects

 ## 1.2 Heap analysis